LedgerHQ/wallet-api/spec/server/README.md

 ## Middlewares

 The Server allows for middlewares to be used.
-Using middlewares the wallet is able to do permissions or validation across all RPC calls.
+With middlewares the wallet is able to do permissions or validation across all RPC calls.

 ## Serialization and deserialization